Table of Content.

 Code of Ethics

 Ethical issues in Graphics Design.
+ETHICS IN DESIGN.

 Ethics is a very important topic to understand in design.
 In the text they state, “being human-centered also ensures that designers are truthful and open in their design practice” (Benyon 25).
 Good design should be aesthetically pleasing and ethical because it will enable the user to not only enjoy the product but it will ensure that it will not cause any harm.
 Realistically it’s hard to find design that incorporates both elements.
 If a designer wants to act in an ethically responsible manner, “it is imperative to put forth personal effort in understanding ethical conflicts rather than trying to follow any predefined safe rules...ethics is a process of learning – not a process of obedience” (mlab).
 There are many ways designers can learn about ethical practices.
 For instance the web has thousands of site dedicated to ethical guidelines.
 These will be discussed later.
 Its important to start with defining ethics.